iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> Nice if there was a log of when it was working and when instead of praying that a notification comes up if you've been exposed.<br> :date: __2021-01-13 18:32:20__

 > Update: appear to be getting daily exposure updates now.
 Will give the app another try.
 I have had zero response from the developer.<br> :date: __2021-01-09 00:16:58__